Spring outlooks highlight severe weather threat in South and worsening drought in West

 La Niña set to exacerbate Southwest drought

-In places already starved for moisture, hot temperatures will sap the ground of any remaining humidity and reinforce a long-standing drought already in place.
-The presence of a slowly decaying La Niña was central to the outlooks issued by AccuWeather and The Weather Company too, both concurring that hot, dry conditions are favored across the Southwest United States.
+In places already starved for moisture, hot temperatures will sap the ground of any remaining humidity and reinforce a long-standing drought.
+The presence of a slowly decaying La Niña was central to the outlooks issued by AccuWeather and the Weather Company, too, both concurring that hot, dry conditions are favored across the Southwest United States.

 A large portion of the West is already under a lasting drought; the U.S. Drought Monitor reports that nearly 40 percent of the western United States is in extreme or exceptional drought.
-None of the West was in either category a year ago, showing that the drought isn’t only expanding but is getting much worse.
+None of the West was in either category a year ago, showing that the drought isn’t only expanding, but is getting much worse.

 It could even grow into the central United States.